OmarCloud20/CDKTF-Tutorial/README.md

 # CDK for Terraform (CDKTF) on AWS:
-## How to Configure an S3 Remote Backend and Deploy a Lambda Function URL using Python on Ubuntu 20.04 LTS
+## How to configure an S3 Remote Backend and deploy a Lambda Function using Python on Ubuntu 20.04 LTS
+###  Update (10/5/22): this tutorial works with CDK for Terraform version 0.12.
+On the 3rd of Oct, 2022, Hashicorp released [CDKTF 0.13](https://github.com/hashicorp/terraform-cdk/issues/2160) introducing namespaces.
+I will update the tutorial to work with version 0.13 in the near future.
+### Update(10/5/22): thank you @ansgarm for reviewing the tutorial and for your valuable feedback.

 ![CDKTF](images/CDKTF.png)